diegomacario/Super-Sunshine/README.md

 Let's break these effects down into their basic components (this will help me illustrate how to use the ray-tracer described in this readme, and it will give you an understanding of how it works):

+The first one is the simplest of the three.
+All it requires is a way of quantifying how directly a surface faces a light source.
+This is easily achieved by measuring the angle between the incident ray of light and the normal of the surface at the point where the ray hits it.
+If the angle is equal to 0°, the normal and the ray align, which means that the surface faces the light source directly.
+This should correspond to a bright spot.
+If the angle is equal to 90°, the normal and the ray are perpendicular to each other, which means that the surface is parallel to the light source.
+This should correspond to a dark spot.
+Using this method we can achieve an image like the one presented below:

 ## Future Improvements

 There is still so much that remains to be done!
 The more I read about computer graphics, the more I want to continue exploring this field.
 I really wish my job involved anything related to graphics, or at least a little linear algebra.
 For now I will continue reading graphics textbooks on my super long commute.
 If you ever see a guy programming on a bus or metro in Montreal, it is probably me, and I will probably be working on implementing: